Learn to play fiddle in Edinburgh

 “You created a really good atmosphere – very positive.
 We both left with a buzz!”
 JMcK

-If you’d like to find out more about what we do in the workshops, there are notes written from previous workshops on the fiddle class update page, which include brief details of what we worked on during previous terms.
+If you’d like to find out more about what we do in the workshops, there are notes written from previous workshops on the fiddle workshop update page, which include brief details of what we worked on during previous terms.
 The one day workshops will each have a specific focus.

 “I really enjoyed the classes, the atmosphere and the friendship.